 DRAM explained with features

 The most common application of DRAM — such as DDR3 — is volatile storage for computers.
 While not as fast as SRAM, DRAM is still very fast and can connect directly to the CPU bus.
-Typical sizes of DRAM are about 1 to 2GB in smartphones and tablets, and 4 to 16GB in laptops.
+The typical DRAM sizes are about 1 to 2GB in smartphones and tablets and 4 to 16GB in laptops.